 Youth program participant — Anyone who participates in a Rotary youth program, whether child or adult

 The district governor is responsible for supervision and control of all youth activities in the district, including those associated with Rotary Youth Exchange.
 The District 6900 Youth Protection Officer will monitor all participating clubs and will help them comply, as requested, with youth protection requirements and Rotary Youth Exchange certification requirements (if applicable).

 4. Volunteer Selection and Screening

 All Rotarian and non-Rotarian volunteers interested in working with youth program participants must meet RI and district eligibility requirements.
 RI prohibits the membership and participation of any volunteer who has admitted to, been convicted of, or otherwise been found to have engaged in sexual abuse or harassment.

 If a person is accused of sexual abuse or harassment and the law enforcement investigation is inconclusive, or if law enforcement declines to investigate, additional safeguards are necessary to protect any youth program participants with whom the accused may have future contact, as well as the accused.
 A person later cleared of charges may apply to be reinstated as a youth program volunteer.
 Reinstatement is not a right, and reinstatement to his or her former position is not guaranteed.

-If an adult (Rotarian or non-Rotarian) is to have significant or unsupervised access with youth in a Rotary sponsored program, then additional screening measures (or similar) such as the below is recommended:
+If an adult (Rotarian or non-Rotarian) is to have significant or unsupervised access with youth in a Rotary sponsored program, then additional screening measures (or similar), such as the below, are recommended: